Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Introduction

-The empirical results in this research, which are based on data for public companies traded in the AMEX, NYSE, and NASDAQ stock markets, show that our proposed methodology achieves higher classification performance compared to traditional classifiers, that use accounting and market modalities to make bankruptcy predictions.
-Our results also show that traditional classifiers that use all three data modalities, can only make bankruptcy predictions for 60\% of the companies.
-This means that 40\% of the companies in our data sample lack MDA for one of the reasons explained above.
-Our proposed methodology for bankruptcy prediction achieves a classification performance of about 98\% of the performance achieved by the best benchmark model, which uses all three data modalities.
-In our case, however, only multimodal representations based on accounting and market modalities are used.
-This approach allows us to make bankruptcy predictions for all companies, and not only for 60\% of them.
-Finally, based on multimodal representations, we introduce a market index that captures the uncertainty of the financial condition of companies during periods of financial distress, as our analysis shows.
-To summarize, our main contributions are: \begin{itemize} \item We introduce for the first time, to the best of our knowledge, the concept of multimodal learning for corporate bankruptcy models. \item We resolve the limitation of previous bankruptcy models that require MDA data to make predictions, as they can only make predictions for a proportion of firms that is significantly smaller than the number it would need to be in reality.
-This makes the use of MDA data realistic and possible. \item We propose an index that is based on multimodal representations and able to capture the uncertainty of the financial situation of companies. \end{itemize}
+Using data from companies listed on the AMEX, NYSE and NASDAQ stock exchanges, the empirical results of this research show that for relatively large training data sets, our proposed methodology achieves higher classification performance compared to traditional classifiers, which use accounting and market modalities to make bankruptcy predictions. \review{If financial regulators, or investors, were to use traditional models using MDA data, they would only be able to make predictions for 60\% of the companies according to our data sample, as 40\% of the companies in our data lack MDA for one of the reasons explained above.} On the contrary, our proposed methodology for bankruptcy prediction, which only use accounting and market modalities to generate multimodal representations, may be used for all companies.
+To summarize, our main contributions are: \begin{itemize} \item We resolve the limitation of previous bankruptcy models that require MDA data to make predictions, as they can only make predictions for a proportion of firms that is significantly smaller than the number it would need to be in reality.
+This makes the use of MDA data realistic and possible.

+\item We introduce for the first time, to the best of our knowledge, the concept of multimodal learning for corporate bankruptcy models. \end{itemize}